-In 2013, we started with the embankment behind the police station on Rogers Street which had been a hazardous eyesore for over a decade.
-We created the rivers of plantings, including many blue flowers as requested by the police.
+In 2013 we began with the embankment behind the police station on Rogers Street which had been a hazardous eyesore for over a decade.
+We created rivers of plantings, including many blue flowers as requested by the police.

 Many traffic Islands in Gloucester had become neglected barren places.
 We have planted thousands of bulbs and drought tolerant plants.
 We also regularly lug water to keep things alive in those hard locations.
 These islands are covered by the Mass DOT program, but unlike State islands in other cities, we do not have advertising signage.